--Provide parent involvement links on the Houston County Schools website to useful sites. http://www.henrycountyboe.org (Departments + Federal Programs + Documents + Parental Involvement Documents).

--Collaborate with 3 Fold + Counseling Services, Boys and Girls Club, Head Start, preschool, and other community organizations to provide training opportunities that will enhance the parental involvement program.

--Provide funding for Parent Resource Centers in all Title I schools.

-M. Describe how it will ensure that information related to school and parent programs, meetings, and other activities is sent to the parents of participating children in a format and, to the extent practicable, in a language the parents can understand.
+- -Provide parent involvement links on the Henry County Schools website to useful sites. hhtp://www.henrycountyboe.org (Departments + Federal Programs + Documents + Parental Involvement Documents). - -Collaborate with Boys and Girls Club, FBC Child Development Center, Alabama Cooperative Extension System and other community organizations to provide training opportunities that will enhance the parental involvement program. - -Provide funding for Parent Resource Centers in all Title I schools. - M. Describe how it will ensure that information related to school and parent programs, meetings, and other activities is sent to the parents of participating children in a format and, to the extent practicable, in a language the parents can understand.

-Henry County Schools will utilize programs such as TransACT/Master Word to provide timely communication with all parents in a language they can understand.
+Henry County Schools will utilize programs such as TransACT/ Master Word to provide timely communication with all parents in a language they can understand.